 Checking vs. savings accounts

-A checking account helps you in everyday moments, like paying your bills, buying groceries and gas and taking money out of an ATM.
+A checking account helps you manage your day-to-day finances, like paying your bills, buying groceries and gas and withdrawing cash from an ATM.

 Here are the main differences between the two and why you should have both.

 |Checking account||Savings account|

 |Interest||Sometimes, but usually minimal||Yes, interest rates vary by bank|

 |Common fees||Monthly maintenance fee, overdraft fee, out-of-network ATM fee||Monthly maintenance fee, minimum balance charge, savings withdrawal limit fee|

 |Limits on transfers||None||Six each statement cycle, in most cases|

 Checking accounts are easily accessible and are used frequently for everyday transactions, such as transferring money or writing checks.
 To make transactions convenient, checking accounts usually come with a debit card, checkbook and mobile app with payment features, such as Zelle, for sending money to other people, even if they bank elsewhere.

 The downside, however, is that banks typically don’t pay interest on money in checking accounts.
 As a result, money in checking accounts doesn’t grow.